-Following the Government’s introduction of a statutory Register for Brownfield Land, environmental charities call on the Government to protect previously developed or brownfield land that is of high environmental value for wildlife.
+Following the Government’s introduction of a statutory Register for Brownfield Land, we're calling on the Government to protect previously developed or brownfield land that is of high environmental value for wildlife.

-To help Government fulfil this commitment, Link has published guidance to help local authorities identify suitable brownfield land for development.
+To help Government fulfil this commitment, we have published guidance to help local authorities identify suitable brownfield land for development.
 This should ensure that wildlife havens are protected.